-It is anticipated that the percentage of park/ecological reserve perimeter harvested in the five-year period will be below 4% for 2022.
-One cutblock adjacent to the Pacific Rim National Park Reserve is scheduled for 2023.
+It is anticipated that the percentage of park/ecological reserve perimeter harvested in the five-year period will be below 4% for 2023.
+There are currently no cutblocks adjacent to any Parks scheduled for 2023.

 The TFL Forester coordinates GIS analysis of harvested area within 100 meters of parks and ecological reserves on an annual basis.
 The DFA line in relation to the park boundary will form the basis of the analysis.
 The annual GIS queries of government databases will monitor the status of park and ecological reserve perimeters.